algolia/hackcopter/README.md

 - Combining drone flight with music
 - Using all the accessories like baloons, pins, rings...
 - Making a very precise flight with targets on paper
+- Running through a pile of red cups
+- The lego drop challenge
+- The baloon pop challenge (don't kill anyone)
 - Be C-R-E-A-T-I-V-E, make us dream and you'll win

 At 2pm every team will have to do a demo of their flight and then every team will have to vote for winning teams.

 The three winning teams will win one drone for each participant.
 The rest of the drones will be given as a lottery to the whole team.

+A bit of advice, when your coders are struggling with a task, control the drone with the controller or your phone and think about your demo.

 ## Getting started